rcdevtools/dotfiles/README.md

 Remember, this repository exists for my personal use only.
 This means that there are settings and configurations in here that I find useful that most others would probably find nonsensical.
 Enjoy, but proceed with caution!

+## License

+This repository as a whole is distributed under the MIT license.
+A copy of this license is always provided in the `LICENSE.txt` or the `LICENSES/MIT.txt` file.
+I also decided to abide by the REUSE v3.0 specification
+<https://reuse.software/spec/> to make it clear what portions of the project
+belong to what license and who owns the copyright of said portions.
+This project takes inspiration from other peoples dotfile configurations, and I felt it would the the right thing to ensure that they recieve credit for their efforts rather than blindly taking their code.